beko50/PortfolioProjects/Project_2 - Biking Accessories Analysis/README.md

 - What is the profit trend over different time periods?
 - How do returns affect profits?

+## Key Steps
+`Data Collection` - The datasets were downloaded in CSV format.
+I then created duplicates of these files and began preparing the datasets in Microsoft Excel for further analysis in Power BI.

 `Querying and transforming raw data` - I imported the CSV files directly into Power BI using the 'Get Data' option.
-After the CSV files were loaded or transformed, Power BI platform reads each file as Tables in the column and row structure.
+After the datasets are loaded or transformed, Power BI platform reads each file as Tables in the column and row structure.
 I always transformed the data to make the data-cleaning process easier before loading the datasets.

 <img alt="etl" src="Images/ETL.png">